 Dean Becker, the CEO of Adaptiv Learning Systems, has been researching and developing programs around the idea of resilience since 1997.
 His company found that the level of resilience a person exhibits determines their success in business, far more than their level of education, training, or experience.

 Being resilient means that a business has to accept reality, have a sense of purpose and possess the ability to adapt when needed.
 It’s more difficult for larger companies to be resilient because they have so many moving parts, require so many resources and people, and have a much harder time pivoting quickly when things change.
 In contrast, a smaller company can be nimble and agile to changes in markets, customers and trends.

 Working for yourself doesn’t necessarily mean working by yourself.
 Even if your company is just you, there are still times when you’ll need to collaborate with others; from contractors to partners to clients.

 If your business is a small team or exists within an organisation, even more layers of collaboration are required.
-But collaboration is a double-edged sword: technology allows us to easily connect with each other in real time, but at the expense of focused, deep work.
+But collaboration is a double-edged sword: technology allows us to connect in real-time easily, but at the expense of focused, deep work.

 9.You can't do everything

 It’s difficult for any person to do all the things, be an expert at all the things, and find time to get all the things done.
 It seems stressful to hold the belief that because you work for yourself, you should work by yourself.

 My own business, where I’m the only employee, operates because I have a handful of freelancers I pay on the regular to help with everything from SEO, to copyediting, to podcast engineering, to legal and accounting.
 I also partner up with other folks who own and run separate businesses to create things that are more than the sum of our expertise and skills.
 My business only works well because I surround myself with smart and talented people I can work with.